gianlucatruda/gianlucatruda/README.md

 _Become Stronger.
 Defy Nature.
 Have Fun._

-AI Engineer turned startup founder.
+ML Engineer turned startup founder.
 Read more at [gianluca.ai/about](https://gianluca.ai/about)

 ### Let's connect